Ryanc8401/github-tutorial-1/README.md

 ---
 ## Repository Setup
+\=.=]

 ---
 ## Workflow & Commands

 Command | Explaination
 ---|---
-git init | Initializes git in our directory which means making the folder into a parent function rm -rf .git |  Remove hidden file of .git folder or you can remove a file compeletly replace .git with file name
+`git init` | Initializes git in our directory which means making the folder into a parent function `rm -rf < file name >` |  remove a file compelely
+`git add .` | add a file onto the stage
+`git commit -m "message"`| saves the changes you made and add a message `git remote add origin URL`|
+`git push -u origin master`| This tells git to remember which remote repo & branch to push our changes to when we type git push in the future
+`git push`|Send your code or _snapshot_ into a server `git diff`|See the difference between your current code and you previous `git log`|See your last commit
+`git remote -v`|Tells you where git push will send your commits to (git status for your remote) `git status`|command to see what files are staged for the commit